AlexFHer/ts-lab-automapper/README.md

 # Ts-lab

-A library where you can find typescript utils, helpers and more.
+A group of libraries where you can find typescript utils, helpers and more.

 ## Available libraries